NetApp/harvest/docs/ontap-metrics.md

 ### external_service_op_request_latency

-Average latency of requests for operations of this type on this server.
+Average latency in microseconds of requests for operations of this type on this server.

 | API    | Endpoint | Metric | Template |
 |--------|----------|--------|---------|